hammus/consopretty/README.md

 # Usage
 There are 2 main methods ConsoPretty uses to output to the terminal:

-### 1. Bind to Console
+## 1. Bind to Console
-This is the one you'll probably use the most.
+This is probably the only thing 95% of users will need.
 Using this method, ConsoPretty overrides the native `console` object so you can just log the way you normally do.
+References to the original `console.[method]` functions are saved and can be restored later. \

 ### Example: Automatic Bind
 ```javascript